cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 5. **Using External Tools**: Learn how to integrate other tools and resources to augment the AI's capabilities.
 6. **Testing Changes Systematically**: Experiment and evaluate how different approaches impact the AI's responses.

-- [Prompt Engineering Guide][prompt_engineering_guide]
+Below I demonstrate a session with Google's Gemini where I construct a series of prompts to talk about prompt engineering.
+The goal of the session is to show how using generative AI effectively is iterative, which means that I apply answers from Gemini to generate new responses.

-The above site provides important information on prompting.
+The Prompt Engineering link above provides other important information on prompting.
 The **Examples of Prompts** page covers the following topics on ways to use generative AI:

 - Text summarization